RockTraveler/SynologyLoginPageStyle/README.md

 ## Introduction

-This project create for sysnology device login page, the css file has ability to update the login panel to be more beautiful.
+This project create for sysnology device login page updating, the css file has ability to update the login panel to be more beautiful.

 ### Note
 This css script updated base on DSM 7.0 that will be not take effect before DSM 7.0